+1 416 474 9724Monday - Friday 10:00 AM - 7:00 PM ET - Saturday 9:00 AM - 5:00 PM ET

 • Turn-it-in as a Friend and a Threat: Plagiarism and Integrity

-• Meetings with individual students continue
+• Individual meetings with students continue

-Week 4: Off-line Follow-Ups Interviews
+Week 4: Off-line follow-up interviews

-• Individual student follow-ups with Robert and Mariel
+• Individual follow-ups with Robert

 • A write-up of the student’s performance with pointed editorial advice